pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

  returned, so it is important that plug-in authors collaborate to establish public standards for shared data.

- If a notificationFunc *changed* is passed in and is not None, it will be called whenever the data is modified.
+ If a notificationFunc *dataChanged* is passed in and is not None, it will be called whenever the data is modified.
 The provided *refCon* will be passed to the callback.
 This allows your plug-in to know which shared data was changed if multiple shared data are handled by one callback, or if